Tuku Morgan: Life after parliament

-He was chair of Te Arataura, the Waikato-Tainui executive board, from 2006 until 2012, except for a period in 2004 when he was removed from office because of a criminal conviction for obstructing police during a protest march in the 1980s.
-He is a director of Auckland Council Property, a council-controlled organisation of the Auckland Council.
+Morgan was chair of Te Arataura, the Waikato-Tainui executive board, from 2003 to 2004, when he was removed from office because of a criminal conviction for obstructing police during a protest march in the 1980s.
+He returned after a rule change in 2006 and held that role until 2012.
+He was also appointed to a two-year term as a director of Auckland Council Property, a council-controlled organisation of the Auckland Council from 2010.

 In 2015 he became the Māori Party's co-chair of the Hauraki-Waikato electorate.
 In July 2016 he was elected as president of the Māori Party.

-In December 2017 he announced his resignation and called for the party's co-leaders to follow suit after the Māori Party gained just 1.1 percent of the party vote at the 2017 General election and all seven of its Māori electorate candidates were beaten by Labour.
+As president, he set the party's goal of winning all seven Māori electorates at the 2017 general election.
+In the event, the party lost all seven electorates to Labour and was not eligible to return to Parliament.
+Morgan resigned in December 2017 and called for the party's co-leaders to follow suit.

 In August 2018, he published an open letter to the Māori King Tūheitia Paki, whose advisor he had previously been, detailing a number of criticisms of Paki's behaving, including his continued support and employment of Rangi Whakaruru as chief of staff.
+He rejoined the Te Arataura board in 2021 and regained the chair in 2022.